pigoz/mpv-nihongo/README.md

 # mpv-nihongo

-to use git-clone this repo and run `yarn install && yarn build` to compile
+To use git-clone this repo and run `yarn install && yarn build` to compile.
+You need to use my fork of mpv to get the current subtitle's text.

 ## Included scripts